 Should I Use Real Flowers Or Faux Flowers In This Photo Centerpiece?

 Since the vase part of the display is a simple mason jar, you can use either real or faux flowers.
-The benefit to using faux flowers in these picture centerpieces is that you don’t have to deal with water, AND you can reuse the flowers for another project.
+The benefit to using faux flowers in these picture centerpieces is that you don’t have to deal with water, AND you can reuse the flowers for another project or event.

 Can I Print The Pictures On My Regular Printer?